yamsharon/conntour-space-explorer/frontend/README.md

 - URL query parameter support:
   - `/search?q=query` - Standard search (saves to history)
   - `/search?q=query&skipHistory=true` - Search without saving to history (used when navigating from history page)
+  - `/search?q=query&historyId=<id>&skipHistory=true` - Display pre-calculated results from history (fetches results via API call to `/api/history/{id}/results`)
+- When `historyId` is present, the page fetches the original search results from the backend instead of performing a new search

 ### History Page
 - Server-side pagination (10 items per page)